 Associate Director (Australia)

-Corey McMahon is a director, producer and dramaturg.
-He trained at the Flinders Drama Centre, graduating in 2006.
+Corey McMahon is an award-winning director and producer based in Adelaide.
+He trained at the Flinders University Drama Centre, graduating in 2006.
 He subsequently completed his Master of Creative Arts in Directing, also at the Drama Centre.
-In 2008 he formed the award-winning independent theatre ensemble five.point.one and was Artistic Director from 2008-2011.
-During his time with five.point.one he directed work by Edward Bond, Lally Katz, Anna Barnes, Polly Stenham, Caleb Lewis, Dennis Kelly and Daniel Keene.

 Associate Lighting Designer